 • Harvesting

-Of course, weeding is the most important post-planting operations.
-If you do not weed your farm on a regular basis, you are likely to have a very low and suboptimal yield.
-Weeds are unwanted plants that grow alongside with your crop.
+Of course, weed control is the most important post-planting operation.
+If you do not weed your farm regularly, you are likely to have a very low and suboptimal yield.
+Weeds are unwanted plants that grow alongside your crop.

 Weeding should be done 2-3 times before harvesting.
 First weeding should take place 2-3 weeks after planting while the second weeding should take place 6 weeks after the first weeding.

-You want your crops to grow bigger to control good market price, isn’t it?
+You want your crops to grow bigger to control good market prices, isn’t it?

-Because some natural fertilizers, especially the ones of animal origin contains pathogens which may cause disease or harbor pests.
-However, fully decomposed manure is devoid of pathogens.
-Similarly, you need to take some precautions when applying synthetic fertilizers.
+Some natural fertilizers, especially the ones of animal origin contain pathogens that may cause disease or harbor pests.
+Use a fully decomposed manure that is devoid of pathogens.
+Similarly, take some precautions when applying synthetic fertilizers.
 Ensure the fertilizer particles are not trapped on the leaves.
 Why?

-Because synthetic fertilizers are hygroscopic in nature, hence, they tend to absorb moisture from any material they come in contact.
-They can cause necrosis or burns on your crop leaves.
+Because synthetic fertilizers are hygroscopic, they tend to absorb moisture from any material they come in contact with.
+So, if the fertilizer granules are trapped between the plant leaves, it can cause necrosis or burns on your crop leaves.

 When to apply fertilizers

-Aside from weeding, another important post-planting operation is pest and disease protection.
-Pest and disease have the ability to reduce your crop yield; pest reduces the quantity while diseases reduce the quality.
-You can control pest in various ways; you can go organic using natural materials such as Neem oil or inorganic by using synthetic pesticides like Laraforce.
+Another important post-planting operation is pest and disease control.
+Pest and disease can reduce plant yield; pest reduces the quantity while diseases reduce the quality.
+You can control pests by using organic materials such as Neem oil or inorganic by using synthetic pesticides like DD force.

 Conclusion,